r00t0v3rr1d3/merlin/UserGuide.md

 ## Changelog from stock Merlin
 * Baby-proofed the server - mashing keys shouldn't kill your server and you should get an exit confirm prompt
 * Commands no longer run asynchronously in agents; settings changes (e.g. sleep time) now take effect immediately
 * Agents will now (by default) pull down commands from the server until there are none left, instead of one per checkin.
-Batch commands will be run in order, but results/output comes in reverse order.
+Agent Control commands (sleep, inactivemultiplier, etc) will be set synchronously, but other commands will be async and arrive at the next checkin.
 * Sleep backoff functionality: If agents miss several checkins, they will automatically increase their sleep times.
 Sleep times will also be increased if no commands are issued after several checkins.
 * Unified syntax for updating agent settings to something rational
 * Removed ability to run arbitrary commands from the server